Computer Science (German) (B.Sc.)

 The program awards the degree of "Bachelor of Science" (B.Sc.).
 The standard duration of a bachelor degree in computer science is six semesters.
 Upon request, it is possible to study parts of the program as a part-time student (with a maximum duration of eight semesters).

-It is also possible to study computer science with the specific purpose of teaching at the secondary level I (LS1), at the secondary level I and II (LS1+2), and at vocational schools (LAB).
+It is also possible to study computer science with the specific purpose of teaching at the secondary level I (LS1), at the secondary level II (LS1+2), and at vocational schools (LAB).
 Finally, it is possible to study computer science as a minor topic in a double-subject degree at the Faculty of Arts.

 Karriere